sroarty/COSC310_Team15/README.md

 # Update for Final individual project
 ## List of New Features
-- Directions API to local clinic
+- Directions API (Attempted)
+- Places API (Attempted)

 ## Explanation
-The directions API is called from an intent inside the dialogflow interface.
-The fullfilment aspect is then used to make a call to the directions api and the resulting json is then processed and is displayed in the chat
+In this assignment my plan was to attempt to integrate these two api's into my group's A3 output.
+Unfortunately i lacked the required experience and skillset to implement these features.
+My problems came from the fact that I was unable to properly formulate the request and response callse to the api and display the necessary output to the bot's chat feature.
+I hope this documentation is enough to warrant at least partial credit as I have invested many hours into learning how to try to implement these features